Director, Transportation and Power Systems Division

 Douglas Longman is theManager of Engine Research at Argonne National Laboratory.
 This research spans internal combustion engine experimental study of fundamental combustion properties, low-temperature combustion, heavy-duty IC engine biofuels, and large engine stationary and locomotive engine research, microturbines, and combined heat and power systems.

-Interim Director of the New Center for Decarbonization-Related Solutions Deployment (CDSD)
+Interim Director of the Center for Decarbonization Solutions Deployment (CDSD)

-Aymeric Rousseau is the Manager of the Systems Modeling and Control Section.
-For the past 20 years, he has been evaluating the impact of advanced vehicle and transportation technologies from a mobility and energy point of view including the development of Autonomie (vehicle system simulation) and POLARIS (large-scale transportation system simulation).
+Aymeric Rousseau is the Director of the Vehicle and Mobility Systems Department.
+For the past 20 years, he has been evaluating the impact of advanced vehicle and transportation technologies from a mobility and energy point of view through system simulations with Autonomie (vehicle system simulation), RoadRunner (connected and automated vehicles), Aeronomie (aviation) and POLARIS (large-scale transportation system simulation).

 Sibendu Som leads a Computational Fluid Dynamics team at Argonne National Laboratory that focuses on developing nozzle-flow, spray, and combustion models; and high-performance computing for internal combustion engine applications.
 The team develops predictive simulation capabilities to advance high-efficiency low-emission engines and the implementation of uncertainty quantification for engine simulations.